This is a guest post from Jenna Emmons of DogFriendlyTravel.com.

 The management at Hotel Indigo does not allow dogs to be left in rooms unattended, but they welcome pets in their lobby restaurant and the Level 9 Bar.
 The rooftop bar even features a pet potty area with artificial grass.
 When the bar is closed, you can still access the pet area by contacting the front desk.
 It’s a comforting amenity for people who don’t want to wander around the city late at night.

-Dog-Friendly Eating & Dining in San Diego
+Dining Out in San Diego with a Dog

 Believe it or not, the Level 9 Bar is not the only place in San Diego where dogs are allowed to go potty while you enjoy an adult beverage.
 The Quartyard is a highly creative establishment about a 10-minute walk from the Hotel Indigo.
 At the Quartyard there is a fenced-in dog run, a concert stage, a beer garden, and several food outlets built out of recycled shipping containers.
 Open daily from 8am to 10pm (midnight on weekends).